DavisLaboratory/maph/index.md

-# PhlashyNAMe Tutorial
+# maph Tutorial

 ## Introduction

-PhlashyNAMe is a command line tool for downstream network-based analysis of Proteomics and Phosphoproteomics data.
+maph is a command line tool for downstream network-based analysis of Proteomics and Phosphoproteomics data.
 The tool can be run on linux, Mac and Windows operating systems.
-What makes PhlashyNAMe unique is it's ability to analyse your data at the phosphopeptide level thereby averting the need to manually map phosphopeptides to proteins.
+What makes maph unique is it's ability to analyse your data at the phosphopeptide level thereby averting the need to manually map phosphopeptides to proteins.